D3Ext/Captcha-Bypassing-Lab/README.md

 # Captcha Bypassing Lab

-*~ If you want to practice Captcha Bypassing, this is the right place! ~* an http-server (apache2) with a simple but efective captcha.
+*If you want to practice Captcha Bypassing, this is the right place!*

 ***\* Tested in Kali Linux, Parrot OS, Ubuntu and Arch \****